-Einat Brenner is currently a third year graduate student in Dr. Frank Hillary's lab.
+Einat Brenner is currently a fourth year graduate student in Dr. Frank Hillary's lab.
 She earned her B.S. in Cognitive Neuroscience from Brown University in Providence, RI in 2015.
 During her undergraduate years, she spent 3 years working as a research assistant in the Advanced Baby Imaging lab and one year working in the Memory and Aging Program at Butler Hospital in Providence, RI.
 Einat is currently interested in longitudinal changes in resting connectivity in TBI and MCI.
 For her Master's, Einat examined dynamic resting-state connectivity changes in individuals with MCI and healthy older adults.
-Her current project involves examining changes in resting state connectivity following behavioral intervention in patients with mild cognitive impairment.
+Another project involves examining changes in resting state connectivity following behavioral intervention in patients with mild cognitive impairment.
 Her dissertation will investigate the relationship between connectivity, cognitive reserve, and behavior in individuals with TBI and MCI.

-Kristine is a first year graduate student in the lab.
+Kristine is a second year graduate student in the lab.
 She received her B.A. in Cognitive Science from the University of Virginia in 2010.
 Following graduation, she spent time in Lille, France, as an English teaching assistant in two schools.
 She then transitioned to a position in clinical assessment at Walter Reed National Military Medical Center working with military service members who suffered traumatic brain injuries.
 Most recently, she worked as a study coordinator at Walter Reed Army Institute of Research and the National Institutes of Health, studying the effects of chronic exposure to low level blast in both military and law enforcement personnel.
 For her Master’s, Kristine examined variability in headache report and postural control following repeated exposure to blast in training.